 You see them all the time.
 Heavy-duty and tractor-trailer trucks are everywhere, carrying goods from city to city and state to state.
 Here’s what you should know if you think driving a truck for a living, as you pick up and deliver goods, might be the career for you.

-The United States economy is dependent on truck transportation.
-Skilled truck drivers are integral to maintain the flow of supply chains and help various companies meet the consumer demand for goods.
+The United States economy is dependent on transportation, which makes it a great career path.
+Skilled truck drivers are integral to maintaining the flow of supply chains and help various companies meet the consumer demand for goods.
 Truck driving is an honorable, necessary profession—but not everyone can handle the job.

 Transporting freight in a semi-truck may appear to be a simple job, but it involves more responsibilities and expectations than most people know.

 A professional truck driver will have an immense responsibility for moving freight from one location to another in an oversized vehicle with a weight exceeding 26,000 pounds.
 They not only have to protect themselves, the truck, and their haul while driving, but they also have to maintain a schedule and adhere to strict deadlines.